slackalaxy/sboutils/README.md

   find|search    search for a SlackBuild help           display this help message
 ```
-As an example, let's consider (inkscape), and display its info, by `sboask info inkscape`.
-This outputs, where dependencies lxml, numpy and potrace I already have installed:
+As an example, let's consider **inkscape** and display information about it, by `sboask info inkscape`.
+This outputs the following, where dependencies *lxml*, *numpy* and *potrace* I already have installed:
 ```
 bash-5.1$ sboask info inkscape